Nada1823746738920/scripts/README.md

 # scripts
-'M2 scripts' collect all of the scripts used in our experiment.
+'Scripts' collect all of the scripts used in our experiment.
 The main aim was to collected data from the native British and American respondents.

 Scripts file includes the following:
 1/ csv files: data collected from respondents for the experiment.